Education

 BIO

-Trained as a psychiatric and social epidemiologist, Dr. Goldmann’s research focuses on the social determinants of common mental disorders, substance use, behavioral health surveillance, and physical-mental health comorbidity.
+Dr. Goldmann’s research focuses on the social determinants of common mental disorders, population mental health surveillance, and physical-mental health comorbidity.
 She is also interested in the development of pedagogical approaches for teaching epidemiology and public health to diverse audiences.
-Previous work has centered on the role of neighborhoods, socioeconomic status and social support in posttraumatic stress disorder in urban areas, as well as the mental health consequences of disasters and other potentially traumatic events.
+Previous work has centered on the role of neighborhoods, socioeconomic status and social support in posttraumatic stress disorder in urban areas, and the mental health consequences of disasters and other potentially traumatic events.

 Publications